kyma-project/kyma/tools/README.md

 ## Overview

-The `tools` directory contains the sources for all Kyma tools, small scripts containing functionality supporting the Kyma.
+The `tools` directory contains sources for all tools that provide supporting functionalities for Kyma.

 ## Development